tanbro/redis_func_cache/README.md

 - `ttl`: The expiration time (in seconds) for the cache data structure.

-    The cache's [redis][] data structure will expire and be released after the specified time.
+    The cache's [Redis][] data structure will expire and be released after the specified time.
     Each time the cache is accessed, the expiration time will be reset.

     > ℹ️ **Note:**\